The MPA Inventory

 The MPA Inventory is updated annually.
 Please contact us with any new site information, existing site clarifications or updated spatial boundary data.

-The MPA Inventory should not be used for regulatory purposes.
+The MPA Inventory is not designed for regulatory purposes.
 For official boundary definitions and regulations, please consult the Code of Federal Regulations or relevant state code.